 Unlike conventional debit cards and transactions accounts, GPR prepaid cards do not currently receive the same federal consumer protections that require financial institutions to investigate and determine losses for unauthorized charges, fraud, and lost or stolen cards, unless you were a recipient of federal payments, like Social Security, or had a payroll card,” said Stefano LeGrande, an FDIC senior consumer affairs specialist.

 If you’re currently using a prepaid debit card to access your paycheck or make daily purchases, consider opening a bank account for a higher level of protection for your funds.
-(Our Simple Checking account is a great basic option, with no minimum balance fee or additional cost for ordering a debit card.
+(Our Free Checking account is a great basic option, with no minimum balance fee or additional cost for ordering a debit card.
 Account requires just $100 to open.)

 I received an email that appears to be from my bank because it has their logo, colors and other details that I see on their website.
 The email asks for personal information like my date of birth and Social Security number as a way to validate my account.
 Is it safe to reply with this information in an email?

 This is likely a fake - call or visit your bank and ask!
 Cybercriminals are good at creating fake emails that look legitimate and ask for personal information.
 These emails are a classic example of “phishing,” a term that describes situations when cybercriminals send unsolicited emails as part of a scheme to steal personal information and access financial accounts.

 Editor’s Note: WaFd Bank will never send you an unsolicited email or call you asking you to provide or enter in your personal information.
 (When you call us, then we may ask you to provide some information so that we can verify that we’re really speaking to you.)

 I got a letter and a check in the mail from a sweepstakes.
 They said my name was entered in their lottery, I won a big prize and that I need to deposit the check in my bank but that I also need to wire money back to them to cover taxes and fees.
 Am I just lucky or could this be a scam?